Google Flights Explore Map — How to Find the Cheapest Flight to Anywhere

 Choose Your Date Range

-Click the date field.
-You’ll see three options: specific dates, a specific month, or “flexible dates” with a duration picker.
-For the full Explore Map experience, select a month rather than specific dates — this tells Google to find the cheapest combination of outbound and return dates within that window.
-If you choose July, Google will automatically surface the cheapest week within July, not just the cheapest July 15–22 round trip.
+Click the date field and you’ll see three options: specific dates, a specific month, or flexible dates with a duration picker.
+For the full Explore Map experience, pick a month instead of locking in dates — this lets Google find the cheapest outbound and return combination within that window.
+Choose July and Google surfaces the cheapest week in July automatically, not just the cheapest July 15–22 round trip.
+Leaving dates completely open is also an option.
+The map then shows the single cheapest fare available in the next six months for each destination.
+Genuinely wild results come from that setting.

 Set a Budget Cap